-Responsible breeders will have wormed (link to page)your kitten early in life, but it is important to ensure that your kitten continues to be regularly wormed and has a flea control programme(link to page).
+Responsible breeders will have wormed your kitten early in life, but it is important to ensure that your kitten continues to be regularly wormed and has a flea control programme.
 Neutering will normally occur about six months of age.

-We have set up the Healthy Pet Club(link to page) to enable people to provide the best preventative healthcare for their kittens.
+We have set up the Pet Health Plan to enable people to provide the best preventative healthcare for their kittens.
 The scheme includes vaccinations, worming and flea treatments and gives discounts on many other services such as consultations and neutering.

 We would always advise taking out insurance on your pet.
 Accidents and illnesses can occur at any stage of life but kittens do tend to be quite accident-prone!